Board of Nursing

 (1) Provide a brief summary of:

-(a) What this administrative regulation does: It sets the requirements for licensure by examination.
+(a) What this administrative regulation does: This administrative regulation establishes requirements for licensure by examination as a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).

 (2) If this is an amendment to an existing administrative regulation, provide a brief summary of:

-(b) The necessity of the amendment to this administrative regulation: The statutes were changed in 2015.
+(b) The necessity of the amendment to this administrative regulation: The regulation needed clean-up.

-(d) How the amendment will assist in the effective administration of the statutes: By complying with the statutes.
+(d) How the amendment will assist in the effective administration of the statutes: By updating the regulation.

 (4) Provide an analysis of how the entities identified in question (3) will be impacted by either the implementation of this administrative regulation, if new, or by the change, if it is an amendment, including:

-(a) List the actions that each of the regulated entities identified in question (3) will have to take to comply with this administrative regulation or amendment: They will have to comply with the new requirements.
+(a) List the actions that each of the regulated entities identified in question (3) will have to take to comply with this administrative regulation or amendment: Applicants for licensure will have to follow the requirements.

 (c) As a result of compliance, what benefits will accrue to the entities identified in question (3): They will be in compliance with the regulation.